Construction Accounting 101: Principles and Best Practices

 Since construction projects happen on different sites each time, construction accounting includes mobility costs in the bid.
 This is a way of preventing productivity loss due to the movement of resources and personnel.

 Decentralized production applies to projects where production does not happen from the same physical location.
-Consequently, the inventory of equipment and other resources are also in different locations.
-Contractors move them to the new construction location for each new project, resulting in additional mobility costs.
+Consequently, the inventory of equipment and other resources is also in different locations.
+Builders move them to the new construction location for each new project, resulting in additional mobility costs.

 In traditional accounting, there is less focus on the variability of costs, as the costs of main materials and labor are often more predictable and stable.